-Yes, you can do scuba diving to see the famous underwater sculptures in Nusa Dua.
+I have heard about underwater sculptures in Nusa Dua.
+Can I do Scuba Diving here to see them?Yes, you can do scuba diving to see the famous underwater sculptures in Nusa Dua.
 They are located all around The Big Rock, and are man made statues that have been planted here at the dive site to give divers something extra to see, besides the marine life that live in this area.

-You can do rafting in Bali in the rivers in Bali are Ayung River in Ubud and the more challenging Telaga Waja in East Bali.
+Where can I do river rafting in Bali?
+Which places are famous for it?You can do rafting in Bali in the rivers in Bali are Ayung River in Ubud and the more challenging Telaga Waja in East Bali.

 The Ayung River rafting valley is the main hub and most famous for rafting.
 The river runs down an approximate 75km, where different white water rafting operators operate by taking their different starting and finish points.
 Some take off at the Petang village, which lies roughly an hour’s drive away from Denpasar and others further up north in Campuhan, passing by unique bat caves in the valley.